Edward Leigh

-Initially dubbed "the Viscount" in parliamentary circles alluding to his landed gentry background, Leigh has a reputation at Westminster for his independence of mind as a "serial rebeller", who is prepared to vote against his own political party if it conflicts with his own principles.
+Leigh has a reputation at Westminster for his independence of mind as a "serial rebeller", who is prepared to vote against his own political party if it conflicts with his own principles.
 He was one of the original Maastricht Rebels and was reportedly sacked for organising Euro-rebels among ministers.
 In 2003 Leigh opposed military intervention in Iraq; he has since called for those who voted for the Iraq War, and are still seeking to justify their support for it, to be held to account.

-He served as the Chairman of the Public Accounts Committee from 2001 to 2010, investigating government waste and seeking value for money in public expenditure.
-Leigh stepped down at the end of the parliamentary session in 2010, it being customary for an opposition MP to hold this post.
+Leigh served as the Chairman of the Public Accounts Committee from 2001 to 2010, investigating government waste and seeking value for money in public expenditure.
+Leigh stepped down at the end of the parliamentary session in 2010, it being customary for an Opposition MP to hold this post.
+Leigh was knighted in the Queen's 2013 Birthday Honours for "public and political service" and has also been honoured by the French and Italian governments.

-Leigh has edited and authored three books: Right Thinking (1988); The Nation That Forgot God (2008); and Monastery of the Mind (2012).
+A prominent Roman Catholic politician and former President of the Catholic Union of Great Britain, Leigh has edited and authored four books: Right Thinking (1988); The Nation That Forgot God (2008); Monastery of the Mind (2012); and Another Country (2025).

-Early life
+Early life and career

+Edward Leigh was born on 20 July 1950 in London, the son of a civil servant, Sir Neville Leigh, and his wife Denise née Branch.
+Sir Neville served in RAF intelligence during World War Two and was Clerk to the Privy Council between 1974 and 1984.
+The Leigh family hails from the Cheshire landed gentry family of West Hall, High Legh, descendants of the Egertons, earls of Bridgewater.

+Leigh is a descendant of the family of the Roman Catholic martyr, blessed Richard Leigh who was hanged at Tyburn during the Reformation in 1588 for being a Catholic priest, and beatified by Pope Pius XI in 1929.

+His maternal grandfather, colonel Cyril Denzil Branc, was a nephew of Nikolai Golitsyn, the last Prime Minister of Imperial Russia.

-Leigh was educated at The Oratory School, the Lycée Français Charles de Gaulle (the French School in London) before going to University College, Durham, where he read History (BA) and was elected President of the Durham Union Society.
+Leigh was privately educated at the Oratory School and the Lycée Français Charles de Gaulle, before going up to University College, Durham, where he read history (BA) and was elected President of the Durham Union Society.